neunhoef/shuntingyard/x/X.md

     0x    hex
     0b    binary
     0o    octal
-    1..9  decimal
-    . denotes float
+    0..9  decimal if second letter is neither `x`, `b` or `o` . denotes float and serves as decimal point
-    _ is allowed and ignored
+    _ is allowed and ignored (whitespace within numbers is not!)
-    e or E for binary separates mantissa and exponent and means m*2^e e or E for octal separates mantissa and exponent and means m*8^e e or E for decimal separates mantissa and exponent and means m*10^e x or X for hexadecimal separates mantissa and exponent and means m*16^x w8 or w16 or w32 or w64 or w128 selects size and w64 is the default
+    *2^   stops the mantissa and starts an exponent with basis 2 *8^   stops the mantissa and starts an exponent with basis 8 *10^  stops the mantissa and starts an exponent with basis 10 *x^  stops the mantissa and starts an exponent with basis 16 w8 or w16 or w32 or w64 or w128 selects size and w64 is the default

 A string constant is recognized by the character `"`.
 Here are the